cargomail-org/cargomail/README.md

 ## Architecture

 The Cargomail architecture separates the mailbox from the email address.
 It uses a mechanism of push-then-pull requests<sup>1</sup> over different routes to enable data exchange between mailboxes.
 The origin and destination of push requests differ from the origin and destination of pull requests.
-This mechanism has the potential to address privacy and attachment issues more effectively than push-pull systems with shared origin and destination.
-The added pull layer facilitates end-to-end encryption<sup>2</sup>.
+This mechanism has the potential to address privacy and attachment issues more effectively than the current push-only email system.
+An additional pull layer facilitates the efficient transfer of data of any size.

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)